bkg68w/URS_PORTAL/docs/Project6.md

 ---

 ## IP Disclosure
-*The URS framework is protected under the provisional patent:
+*The URS framework is protected IP under patent pending status:
 "System and Method for Predicting Mass and Phase Drift via Quantized Substrate Geometry"*

 ---